-There's monumental news surrounding the Britney Spears conservatorship: the pop star's father, Jamie Spears, has finally been suspended from his role in the legal agreement after 13 long years.
+There's monumental news surrounding the Britney Spears conservatorship: after 13 long years, a Los Angeles judge has officially terminated the conservatorship.
+The news comes following a September move to suspend the pop star's father, Jamie Spears, from his role in the legal agreement.

-The controversial story has been exacerbated by a viral Britney Spears documentary and subsequent media attention throughout the year.
-Undoubtedly, the #FreeBritney movement and global support for the singer must have played a part in the 69-year-old's decision to step down, something he announced in September 2021.
+The conservatorship controversy was exacerbated by a viral Britney Spears documentary and subsequent media attention throughout the year.
+Undoubtedly, the #FreeBritney movement and global support for the singer must have played a role in not only her father's decision to step down but the termination of the conservatorship as a whole.

 Britney Spears conservatorship—what happened